xuzifan08/LendingClub/README.md

 ### Prototype of Data pipeline
 #### ETL process (see code [here](src/python/build_database.py))
-For ETC process, technically I'm not the role who makes the decision to drop columns.
+For ETL process, technically I'm not the role who makes the decision to drop columns.
 However, because of the time limitation, I will use the smaller dataset which is cleaned loan data to do ETL first.

 Current Data Pipeline:
 ![Image description](docs/current_data_pipeline.png)